-- ankylosing spondylitis, a form of inflammatory arthritis
+- ankylosing spondylitis, which is a form of inflammatory arthritis

-Your doctor will take a complete medical history, listen to your heart, take your pulse and blood pressure, and look for indicators of heart valve problems, such as:
+During the office exam, a doctor will take a complete medical history.
+They’ll also listen to your heart, review your pulse and blood pressure, and look for indicators of heart valve problems, such as:

 - an unusually forceful heartbeat